Here is the list of plants bad for bees and their bee friendly replacements:

 Not to be confused with the herb, bog rosemary is acutely poisonous and the honey made from this plant can cause paralysis to humans.

-Alternative: Why not try planting a classic rosemary bush – aromatic, resilient and favoured by bees.
+Good for bees alternative: Why not try planting a classic rosemary bush – aromatic, resilient and favoured by bees.

 Now most commonly recognised as decorative Christmas flowers, amaryllis are gorgeous in bloom but their pollen produces toxic honey.

-Alternative: Dahlias are a highlight of late summer gardens.
+Good for bees alternative: Dahlias are a highlight of late summer gardens.
 Beautiful and simple to grow, dahlias often flower until the first frosts of the year.

 Choose a subscription offer to suit you and benefit from generous savings on the shop price, free UK delivery and discounts off special editions and back issues.